A Traveling Insider’s Guide To Chicago

 Chicago also has its own barbecue, hot dogs and sandwich styles.
 You won’t find better old-school steakhouses than those typified by Gene & Georgetti (established in 1941), but there are cutting-edge restaurants to explore as well.
 If you have a sweet tooth, brownies were invented here (at the Palmer House Hilton, no less!), so plan to stop in for a visit.

-The famously frigid Chicago winters mean that you’ll likely need an extra piece of luggage just for your winter clothes.
+They don’t call Chicago the Windy City for nothing — the famously frigid Chicago winters mean that you’ll likely need an extra piece of luggage just for your winter clothes.
 Spring and fall (April through May and September to October) are the most pleasant times in the city, with warm weather, manageable visitor numbers and a good range of festivals and events.
-Summers are very busy; higher temperatures and the lake means that every slice of parkland and beach is suddenly prime lounging real estate for visitors and local alike.
+Summers are very busy; higher temperatures and the lake means that every slice of parkland and beach is suddenly prime lounging real estate.

 O’Hare International Airport is one of the busiest in the world and is a hub for hundreds of domestic and international flights.
 It is 20 miles or so northwest of downtown Chicago.
 The Chicago Transit Authority’s (CTA) Blue Line train connects O’Hare to downtown.
 Taxis and ride-hailing apps are both operational, and driving downtown takes around 40 minutes with minimal traffic--but double that during peak times.